Queensland Academy of Sport Bill 2025

 “The academy needs to be a statutory body to gain greater independence, flexibility and efficiency in its operations, particularly in preparing athletes for the Brisbane 2032 games and beyond.”— 2025-05-01View Hansard

-Strongly supported the bill, praising the government's acceleration of the QAS transition and legacy infrastructure for the Redlands region.
+Strongly supported the bill and the government's 2032 Delivery Plan, praising the accelerated transition and highlighting the legacy infrastructure for the Redlands including the Birkdale whitewater facility.

-“I am so pleased to see that the Crisafulli LNP government were prepared to accelerate that so that our athletes... could have access to the leadership and support they need.”— 2025-05-01View Hansard
+“I am so pleased to see that the Crisafulli LNP government were prepared to accelerate that so that our athletes had access to the leadership and support they need to be able to be their very best come the 2032 games.”— 2025-05-01View Hansard

 “I was really alarmed to see the drafting of this legislation that had no seat at the table for our para-athletes.”— 2025-05-01View Hansard